 As the Crown of the Continent, Glacier is the headwaters for streams that flow to the Pacific Ocean, the Gulf of Mexico, and to Hudson's Bay.
 What happens here affects waters in a huge section of North America.
-Due to a detection of invasive mussel populations in central Montana, Glacier has closed all park waters to motorized and trailered watercraft until further notice.
+Due to a detection of invasive mussel populations in central Montana, Glacier has closed most park waters to motorized and trailered watercraft until further notice.
 Read More

 Crown of the Continent

 The Continental Divide makes for unpredictable weather in Glacier's mountains.